aarong/feedme-spec/README.md

 - The client must follow the behavior prescribed in the `FeedOpen` section.

 - If the feed is not understood to be `opening`, then the server has violated the specification.
-The client should understand the feed to be `open` and may attempt to close it.
+The client should understand the feed to be `open` or `closed` according to the value of `Success`.

 Server behavior: